d2l-ai/d2l-en/chapter_linear-networks/fashion-mnist.md

 # Image Classification Data (Fashion-MNIST)
-:label:`chapter_fashion_mnist`
+:label:`sec_fashion_mnist`

-In :numref:`chapter_naive_bayes` we trained a naive Bayes classifier on MNIST :cite:`LeCun.Bottou.Bengio.ea.1998` introduced in 1998.
+In :numref:`sec_naive_bayes` we trained a naive Bayes classifier on MNIST :cite:`LeCun.Bottou.Bengio.ea.1998` introduced in 1998.
 Despite its popularity, MNIST is considered as a simple dataset, on which even  simple models achieve classification accuracy over 95%.
 It is hard to spot the differences between better models and weaker ones.
 In order to get a better intuition, we will use the qualitatively similar, but comparatively complex Fashion-MNIS dataset :cite:`Xiao.Rasul.Vollgraf.2017` came out in 2017.

 ## Getting the Data